o2system/cache/README.md

 # O2System Cache
 O2System Cache is an Open Source Cache Management Adapters Library.
-Wrappers around some of the most popular cache storage engine.
+This allows the O2 System Framework to integrate with some of the most popular cache storage engines.
 All but file-based caching require specific server requirements, and a Fatal Exception will be thrown if server requirements are not met.
-O2System Cache is build for working more powerful with O2System Framework, but also can be used for integrated with others as standalone version with limited features.
+O2System Cache is build for working more powerful within O2System Framework, but also can be used for integrated with others as standalone version with limited features.

 ### Supported Storage Engines Adapters
 | Engine | 5.6+ | 7.0+  | &nbsp; |